Hadi-M-Ibrahim/test-GAN/README.md

-# test-GAN
+# Art classifier

-This is a test of a GAN
+I am trying to make an AI that can tell a piece of art's genre